HIPAA Compliance Policy

 Notification of any persons impacted by a breach of PHI shall be reviewed and coordinated by the Officials, in conjunction with the Office of the General Counsel, and shall follow HIPAA requirements.

-Questions, concerns or complaints regarding the use and disclosure of PHI on the Lawrence and Edwards campuses may be submitted to the Covered Component liaison, to the Institutional Compliance Office, or to the Secretary of HHS.
+Questions, concerns or complaints regarding the use and disclosure of PHI on the Lawrence and Edwards campuses may be submitted to the Covered Component liaison, to the Office of Integrity and Compliance, or to the Secretary of HHS.
 The Ethics Fraud and Abuse line may also be used to anonymously report a complaint or concern to 785-864-1300 or by online report form.

 Intimidation, retaliation and/or discrimination against any individual for exercising an individual's rights under applicable privacy laws, including but not limited to filing a complaint regarding a privacy practice, is strictly prohibited.